February in 2018, we visited Fukushima exclusion zone.

 The clock has stopped around 3:40 when Tsunami hit this school.

-Fortunately students are safe, they took refuge to a safe place which is 2km away.
+Fortunately all the students were safe, they took refuge to a safer place which is 2km away.

 This is Geiger counter and radiation dose is nearly equal as Tokyo here, too.